The Missing Cross to Purity

 he says, God must be worshipped.

-So they that worship the beast and the dragon, receive the mark from the dragon;
+So those who worship the beast and the dragon, receive the mark from the dragon;

 he brands them and marks them with his spirit, (out of truth),